billybanana80/FreevineGUI/README.md

 When running FreevineGUI for the first tme please set your Freevine folder location ie: that is the Freevine folder from https://github.com/stabbedbybrick/freevine (this is a Mandatory step)
 You may also choose to set your Downloads folder location in the Options (this is an optional step)

-Update v0.1.4
+Update v0.1.8
-1. modified UI to separate service countries
-2. modiifed UI to separate Download and Search & Information functions
-3. added internal Command Prompt function within the UI, in lieu of passing to external Windows Command console
+1. added a Queue function to allow you to add multiple tasks to a queue and kick off processing when you are ready.
+The functions looks for the file queue.txt in the root of your Freevine directory.
+If not found it will create the file the first time.
+The queue contents will be retained in the application - and visible in the Queue window - at all times until you press Clear to remove the contents.

 Operation
 1. Search